 The gate agent continues reading passes.
 There are five more people in the line.
 The other agent, the one who works the computer terminal and deals with the stand-bys, has already left.
 The twelve people on standby will have to look for another flight.
 Three more passengers in the line.
 Two.
 One.
 None.
 The gate attendant picks up the phone and makes a call.

 And then she pops out of the gangway.
 The blonde.
 She’s looking in her bag, a little frantic, a little too dramatic.
 She’s over-acting.
 She makes like she’s going to say something to the gate agent, maybe ask her to hold the plane for a minute.
 But when she sees the agent doesn’t notice her, she just keeps walking and digging through her bag.

 Did she leave her wallet at the newsstand?
 That seems to be where she’s headed.
-But she walks right by it, and then she eases up a little.
+But she walks right by it, and then she relaxes a little.
 She stops digging through her bag and goes into the bathroom.
 I stand there for a minute watching the women go in and out.
 Two minutes.
 The door at gate seventy-six is locked.
 She’s not out.
-Three minutes.
-The plane is pushing back, the gate agent is gone, and the stand-by passengers have all cleared out.
+Five minutes.
+The plane is pushing back and the gate agent is gone.
+The stand-by passengers have all cleared out.